hpat21/Food-Truck-Tracker-App/README.md

 Feel free to tackle this problem in a way that demonstrates your expertise of an area -- or takes you out of your comfort zone.
 For example, if you build Web APIs by day and want to build a frontend to the problem or a completely different language instead, by all means go for it - learning is a core competency in our group.
 Let us know this context in your solution's documentation.

-San Francisco's food truck open dataset is included in this [repo](https://raw.githubusercontent.com/RAKT-Innovations/P1-django-take-home-assignment/main/food-truck-data.csv).
+San Francisco's food truck open dataset (csv) is included in this [repo](https://raw.githubusercontent.com/RAKT-Innovations/P1-django-take-home-assignment/main/food-truck-data.csv).

 ## 🕹️ Our Approach